chanokim/jules-sentence-ae/README.md

 Dependencies
 ============
-JSBD is based on a slightly modified version of the machine learning toolkit MALLET (Version 2.0.x).
-The necessary libraries are included in the lib/ directory.
+JTBD is based on a slightly modified version of the machine learning toolkit MALLET (Version 2.0.x).
+The necessary libraries are included in the executable JAR (see below) and accessible via the JULIE Nexus artifact manager.

 Usage